THIS-Labs/actions-build-stack/README.md

 # actions-build-stack
-GitHub action to build a thiscovery stack
+Composite GitHub action to build a thiscovery stack in CI/CD pipelines